ApiLogicServer/Docs/docs/FAQ-Live-API-Creator.md

 #### Optimistic Locking

-This is provided by LAC, and currently under investigation.
+This is provided by both LAC and ALS.

 &nbsp;